This is one of our most economical storage sheds ever! And read on for how to build a shed.

 This is a good rainy day project since you’ll build these parts in your garage or shop.
 Photos 12 – 14 show how to cut the curved window top and how to assemble the window.

-Figure G (in Additional Information below) shows details for the marking jig.
+Figure G shows details for the marking jig.
 Photo 12 shows how to use this setup to draw the curves for the window pieces.
-Next cut the side pieces (Figure F, in Additional Information below).
+Next cut the side pieces (Figure F).
 Set the side pieces in place over the top of the header and mark the angled cuts (Photo 13).
 Finish the curved trim piece by first cutting the angles on each end, and then sawing the curves with a jigsaw and sanding them smooth.
-Use the marking jig to lay out the curved brace, too (Figure G, in Additional Information below).
+Use the marking jig to lay out the curved brace, too (Figure G).

 Cut the sill piece and assemble the windows with pocket screws.
 Using a router with a 3/8-in. rabbet bit, rout a 3/8-in.-deep recess on the back of the window to receive the 1/4-in.
 Plexiglas acrylic sheet (Photo 14).
 Set the window frame, recessed side down, over a piece of acrylic sheet and trace the shape with a permanent marker.
 Cut the curve with a fine-tooth jigsaw blade and the straight sections with a fine-tooth blade in a table saw or circular saw.